 There may not be serial maturities for dates after the first sinking account installment prepayment.
-Sinking account installment prepayments may not commence earlier than
+Sinking account installment prepayments may not commence earlier than .

-Authorized Signatory Title:
+Authorized Signatory Title: and the second s

 Phone Number: TIC (optional and not binding):

-Fax Number
+Fax Number: